Universal behavior in traveling wave electroosmosis: Introduction

-Although the semi-infinite space formulation of the electroosmosis problem is useful, conclusions arising from it may be separated from those of realistic configurations, such as flow in a finite channel or a capillary.
-Thus, in section \ref{sec: channel} we consider traveling charge distributions on both walls of a channel giving rise to a \emph{zero mode} velocity field.
-This is a plug-like flow separated by the walls with thin boundary layers of thickness equal to the Debye length (if this is the dominant small length scale multiplying the highest order derivatives.
-A more general statement is made with respect to the imaginary part of a wave number determining charge evolution, see equations \rr{rhoxzt1} and \rr{kdelta2} and figure \ref{uz}).
-The zero mode velocity averaged over the channel width is finite and displays a peak at frequencies of the order of $\omega \sim D\kappa^2$.
-As in the semi-infinite space, the $q\rightarrow 0$ limit is singular and the boundary value problem with $q=0$ does not have a solution.
+In section \ref{sec: channel} we consider traveling charge distributions on both walls of a channel giving rise to a \emph{zero mode} (that is, unidirectional and time-independent) velocity field.
+This configuration choice is dictated by results showing that the ideal and optimal geometry requires in-phase and symmetrical electrode arrays with respect to the channel center \citep{Yeh2011}.
+The zero mode velocity averaged over the channel width is again self-similar and is compared to its (also self-similar) Dirichlet counterpart.
 The flow velocity increases by reducing the channel size, reaching a steady value.
 In section \ref{sec: cylinder} we reconsider the nonlinear electroosmosis problem but now in a cylindrical capillary whose wall carry traveling wave charges.
 We reach similar conclusions to the channel case regarding the presence of the zero mode and its various limits.

-We justify the perturbative charge approximation in section \ref{sec: validity} showing that it is superior to corresponding Debye-H\"{u}ckel-type approximations.
-We conclude in section \ref{sec: estimates} with estimates of the effect.